IN THIS FINGER LAKES WINE COUNTRY ITINERARY:

 Plan Your Getaway

-Honestly, this is just a fraction of the wineries I could recommend to you.
-In fact, I could stay on Seneca Lake for an entire summer, if not a lifetime, but I’ll take any long weekend or four-day stay I can get.
-My typical four days will include mostly winery visits, a trip (and in some cases two trips) to Stonecat Café, and a hike through the State Park.
+Honestly, this is just a fraction of what we could recommend.
+It’s easy to spend a full week (or even summer!) here but four days will include mostly winery visits, a trip (and in some cases two trips) to Stonecat Café, and a hike through the State Park.
 If you prefer visits with fewer crowds, opt for mid-week or off-season stays.
 If weekends are your only option, not to worry, you’ll find live music and plenty of options for tasting both indoor and out.
 Most important of all, please do yourself a favor and make a visit to Two Goats Brewing (they have wine too!) for one evening to watch the sunset over the lake.
 There’s nothing like a summer or autumn sunset here.
 In a word, it’s magical.

-The Finger Lakes Wine Country of New York drew me in, spoiled me with its charm and beauty, and kept a piece of my soul.
-It has a way of welcoming travelers into its fold and keeping us coming back.
+The Finger Lakes Wine Country of New York has a way of welcoming travelers into its fold and keeping us coming back.
 So, what are you waiting for?
 It’s time you see what this region is all about from the waterfalls to wine.
-And if you’re in need of more recommendations or have any questions, shoot me an email because if you can’t tell, I’m a little in love with this region.
-I’ll be happy to help you make your very own Finger Lakes Winetraveler memories.